 (1) Amounts represent compensation actually paid to our PEO and the average compensation actually paid to our remaining NEOs for the relevant fiscal year, as computed in accordance with Item 402(v) of Regulation S-K, which includes the individuals indicated in the table below for each respective fiscal year.
 Amounts do not reflect the actual amount of compensation earned by or paid to the PEO or other NEOs during the applicable year.
+Each of Mr. Walbrecht's and Mr. Kuehne's employment with the Company were terminated on March 31, 2023 and August 31, 2023, respectively.

-Year PEO Non-PEO NEOs 2022 Warren B. Kanders John C. Walbrecht, Aaron J. Kuehne, and Michael J. Yates 2021 Warren B. Kanders John C. Walbrecht and Aaron J. Kuehne 2020 Warren B. Kanders John C. Walbrecht and Aaron J. Kuehne
+Year PEO Non-PEO NEOs 2023 Warren B. Kanders John C. Walbrecht, Aaron J. Kuehne, and Michael J. Yates 2022 Warren B. Kanders John C. Walbrecht, Aaron J. Kuehne, and Michael J. Yates 2021 Warren B. Kanders John C. Walbrecht and Aaron J. Kuehne 2020 Warren B. Kanders John C. Walbrecht and Aaron J. Kuehne